MrCee/Synology-Homebrew/README.md

 - User homes enabled
 - Ruby & Git are required for the installation process and can be installed via the Package Center Manager from [SynoCommunity](https://synocommunity.com).
 These packages will be upgraded and uninstalled after the installation is complete.
 - A scheduled task to ensure Homebrew is mounted after each restart.
 Instructions provided below.
-- iTerm2 running on your local machine with compatible nerdfonts.
-Will be adding further detail shortly.
+- iTerm2 running on your local machine with compatible nerdfonts and a theme to make it look great.

 ## Installation